FanFunKat/Playground/README.md

 13th challenge - game 'Four in a Row';

-14th challenge - imple dynamic site with Node.js
+14th challenge - simple dynamic site with Node.js